 - Rent Control / Increase Limitations.
 Michigan state landlords can raise rent only if it’s stated in the lease and only with appropriate notice.

 - Notice Required to Raise Rent.
-For month-to-month tenancies, Michigan landlords must provide 30 days notice from next rent due date.
+No state statute.
+It is customary for Michigan landlords to provide at least a 30 days’ notice from next rent due date.

 - Bounced Check Fees.
 Michigan state landlords may charge up to $35 for bounced checks.